Q: What must I do if the personally identifiable information (PII) of my employees or customers is lost or stolen?A:

 Following California’s lead, most of the states and U.S. territories have enacted data security breach notification laws.
 These laws generally require organizations or governmental agencies to notify consumers orally or in writing if there is unauthorized acquisition of or access to unencrypted computerized personal information.
 Some states narrow the requirement to require notification only if the organization or agency reasonably believes the data security breach has resulted in or could result in identity theft or fraud.

 Ohio’s data security breach notification law, effective on February 17, 2006, applies to the PII of Ohio residents.
-The law defines a “breach of the security of the system” as unauthorized access to and acquisition of unencrypted computerized data that compromises the security or confidentiality of personal information owned or licensed by a person and that results in, or is reasonably believed to cause a material risk of, identity theft or fraud to the person or property of an Ohio resident.
+The law defines a “breach of the security of the system” as unauthorized access to and acquisition of unencrypted computerized data that compromises the security or confidentiality of personal information owned or licensed by a person and that causes, reasonably is believed to have caused, or reasonably is believed to cause a material risk of, identity theft or fraud to the person or property of an Ohio resident.

-A: The law applies to any individual or business entity (both for-profit and not-for-profit) that conducts business in Ohio and that owns or licenses computerized data that includes personal information about an Ohio resident.
+The law applies to any individual or business entity (both for-profit and not-for-profit) that owns or licenses computerized data that includes personal information about an Ohio resident.
 The law also applies to individuals or business entities that keep computerized personal information of Ohio residents maintained by any state agency or political subdivision.
 The federal government requires federal and state-chartered financial institutions to notify their customers of data security breach, so they are exempted from Ohio’s requirements.
 Health care providers also may be exempted since they are subject to the federal Health Insurance Portability and Accountability Act notification requirements.

 • Social Security number;